 Master's theses are submitted electronically by the student once the document has been approved as final by the faculty.
 Information and deadline dates are posted on the Electronic Thesis and Dissertation website.
 You can find a lot of information about the thesis on the ETD website, including formatting guidelines.
 The guidelines are designed to produce documents that are uniform in style, but they also allow for the particular requirements of various disciplines.

-The student must also submit to the Office of Student Services the completed ETD Approval Form.
+The student must also submit to the Office of Student Services the completed ETD Approval Form as part of the Steps in ETD Submission process.
 Theses will first be sent to the Gelman Library for approval.
 Once approved by Gelman, the thesis will be forwarded to the Office Graduate Student Services for a final check.
 Students may receive instructions from Gelman or GSS to make changes and upload a revised edition of their work.
 The student will be notified by email once the thesis has been forwarded to ProQuest/UMI.

 Students will pay ProQuest/UMI directly through their on-line system.
 The amount charged will depend on the publishing option chosen by the student (GW recommends students choose the Open Access option in the interest of making their scholarship as accessible as possible).